UPPMAX/programming_formalisms/docs/modularity/modular.md

         Exercise: Modules, 50,10s
     ```

-???- info "Learning objectives of Refactoring"
+???- info "Learning outcomes of Refactoring"

     - Learners learns about code smells and design smells

-???- info "Learning objectives of Modular programming"
+???- info "Learning outcomes of Modular programming"

     - The learners has a introductory understanding to the modular programming paradigm and the concept of iterative refactoring of code.